ClementTsang/bottom/docs/content/contribution/packaging-and-distribution.md

 ## Adding an installation source

-Once you've finished your installation source, if you want to mention it in the main bottom repo, fork the repo and add the installation method and any details to the [`README.md`](https://github.com/ClementTsang/bottom/blob/master/README.md) file under the [Installation](https://github.com/ClementTsang/bottom#installation) section.
+Once you've finished your installation source, if you want to mention it in the main bottom repo, fork the repo and add the installation method and any details to the [`README.md`](https://github.com/ClementTsang/bottom/blob/master/README.md) file under the [Installation](https://github.com/ClementTsang/bottom#installation) section, as well as a corresponding table of contents entry.
 Once that's done, open a pull request - these will usually be approved of very quickly.

 You can find more info on the contribution process [here](../issues-and-pull-requests/#pull-requests).